-The 2019 Prescribed Medicines public use data set contains 293,125 prescribed medicine records.
-Each record represents one household-reported prescribed medicine that was purchased during calendar year 2019 at any pharmacy, including mail-order or on-line.
-Of the 293,125 prescribed medicine records, 289,675 records are associated with persons having a positive person-level weight (PERWT19F).
-The persons represented on this file had to meet either (a) or (b) below:
+The 2021 Prescribed Medicines public use data set contains 303,394 prescribed medicine records.
+Each record represents one household-reported fill or refill of a prescribed medicine that was purchased during calendar year 2021 at any retail pharmacy, including mail-order or on-line.
+Of the 303,394 prescribed medicine records, 299,543 records are associated with persons having a positive person-level weight (PERWT21F).
+The records on this file are prescribed medicine fills or refills obtained by persons who had to meet either (a) or (b) below:

-- a) Be classified as a key in-scope person who responded for his or her entire period of 2019 eligibility (i.e., persons with a positive 2019 full-year person-level weight (PERWT19F > 0)), or - b) Be an eligible member of a family all of whose key in-scope members have a positive person-level weight (PERWT19F > 0).
+- a) Be classified as a key in-scope person who responded for his or her entire period of 2021 eligibility (i.e., persons with a positive 2021 full-year person-level weight (PERWT21F > 0)), or - b) Be an eligible member of a family all of whose key in-scope members have a positive person-level weight (PERWT21F > 0).
 (Such a family consists of all persons with the same value for FAMIDYR.)
-That is, the person must have a positive full-year family-level weight (FAMWT19F > 0).
-Note that FAMIDYR and FAMWT19F are variables on the 2019 Full Year Consolidated Data File.
+That is, the person must have a positive full-year family-level weight (FAMWT21F > 0).
+Note that FAMIDYR and FAMWT21F are variables on the 2021 Full Year Consolidated Data File.

-Persons with no prescribed medicine use for 2019 are not included on this file (but are represented on MEPS person-level files).
-A codebook for the Prescribed Medicines data file is provided (in file H213acb.pdf).
+Persons with no prescribed medicine use for 2021 are not included on this file (but are represented on MEPS person-level files).
+A codebook for the Prescribed Medicines data file is provided.

 This file includes prescribed medicine records for all household members who resided in eligible responding households and for whom at least one prescribed medicine was reported.
-Only prescribed medicines that were obtained in calendar year 2019 are represented on this file.
+Only prescribed medicines that were obtained in calendar year 2021 are represented on this file.
 This file includes prescribed medicines identified in the Prescribed Medicines (PM) section of the HC survey instrument, as well as those prescribed medicines identified in association with other medical events.
 Each record on this file represents a single acquisition of a prescribed medicine reported by household respondents.
 Some household members may have multiple acquisitions of prescribed medicines and thus will be represented in multiple records on this file.
 Other household members may have no reported acquisitions of prescribed medicines and thus will have no records on this file.